ColinFay/colinfay/README.md

 ### Hi there 👋

+Welcome to my GitHub account!

+I'm Colin, and (probably like everybody here), I love coding.

+My languages of choice are R, JavaScript and Docker.

+You can learn more about me on my website [colinfay.me](https://colinfay.me) and on Twitter at [@_ColinFay](https://twitter.com/_ColinFay).

 <!--
 **ColinFay/colinfay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.